 There are several major obstacles to overcome before scientists can start cloning extinct beings.

-- DNA Decay: Even frozen remains that have been excellently preserved in ice will still have some significant contamination from bacteria and viruses.
-The currently mapped Mammoth genome is believed to contain some contamination from other organisms.
+- DNA Decay: Even frozen remains, that have been excellently preserved in ice, will still have some significant contamination from bacteria and viruses.
+The currently mapped Mammoth genome is believed to contain contamination from other organisms.

-What Would We Do With A Herd Of Cloned Mammoths?
+What Would We Do With A Herd Of Woolly Mammoth Clones And Other Extinct Animals?

 If we do decide to start cloning extinct animals like the Woolly Mammoth, what would we do with them all?
 Here are some thought starters.